UniMath/agda-unimath/src/category-theory/precategory-of-functors.lagda.md

-# The precategory of functors and natural transformations between two fixed precategories
+# The precategory of functors and natural transformations between two precategories

 ```agda
 module category-theory.precategory-of-functors where